cliffordx/legalbai/pages/CIVIL CODE___BOOK 1___TITLE_4.md

 - **ARTICLE 108.**
   collapsed:: true
 	- Reconciliation stops the proceedings for legal separation and rescinds the decree of legal separation already rendered.
-	- The revival of the conjugal partnership of gains or of the absolute conjugal community of property shall be governed by [[06 - TITLE VI* - PROPERTY RELATIONS BETWEEN HUSBAND AND WIFE#ARTICLE 195|article 195]].
-(10a, Act 2710)
+	- The revival of the conjugal partnership of gains or of the absolute conjugal community of property shall be governed by [article 195.](((6803db69-7599-44e2-9b3d-97e9afc4bea6))) (10a, Act 2710)